openmpf/openmpf-docker/SWARM.md

 }
 ```

-This setting will affect every container running on the node, which in general,
+This setting will affect every container running on the node, which, in general,
 should not cause any problems for containers that don't require a special
 runtime.